topfreegames/offers/docs/source/API.md

   ### Get Available Offers
   `GET /offers?player-id=<required-player-id>&game-id=<required-game-id>`

   Get the available offers for a player of a game.
 An offer is available if it respects the frequency (last time player saw the offer), respects the period (last time player claimed the offer), is triggered (current time is between "from" and "to") and is enabled.
-The success response is a JSON where each key is a placement on the UI and the value is a list of OfferTemplates.
+The success response is a JSON where each key is a placement on the UI and the value is a list of available offers.

   * Success Response
     * Code: `200`